Introduction to Distributed System Concepts

 • Cost-effective: Compared to a single-machine system, the distributed system is made up of several machines together.
 Although such systems have high implementation costs, they are far more cost-effective when working on a large scale.

-• Efficiency: Distributed systems are made efficient in every aspect since they possess multiple machines.
+• Efficiency: Distributed systems are efficient in every aspect since they possess multiple machines.
 Each of these computers could work independently to solve problems.

 Disadvantages of Distributed Systems